agardnerIT/site/_posts/2019/2019-12-07-wordpress-serverless-architectural-overview.md

 ---
 layout: post
 title: Wordpress to Serverless - An Architectural Overview
-categories: [worpress, serverless, aws, architecture]
+categories: [wordpress, serverless, aws, architecture]
 ---

 A post describing the architectural changes I had to make when moving from a Wordpress hosted blog to a Github Pages, serverless model.